dustinsmith1024/property_testing_example/README.md

 Sample property testing for an HTTP API.

-Worked my way through the Property Testing with PropEr, Erlang, and Elixir.
+I worked my way through the Property Testing with PropEr, Erlang, and Elixir (http://propertesting.com/) and wanted a real project to test out.

 This was abstracted and simplified from testing a real API.
 I did not replicate the API so this is just for reference and the basics.